Ask a doctor about a prescription for LORMETAZEPAM TEVA 2 mg TABLETS

 Dependence and abuse

-The treatment with benzodiazepines may cause the development of physical and psychological dependence.
-This risk increases with the dose and duration, but dependence can also occur during short-term treatment with the therapeutic dose range.
+Treatment with benzodiazepines may lead to the development of physical and psychological dependence.
+This risk increases with dose and duration but dependence can also occur during short-term treatment with the therapeutic dose range.

 Rebound insomnia and anxiety

-Upon cessation of administration, the symptoms that led to the use of the medication may reappear, as well as changes in mood, anxiety, or insomnia, among others, so your doctor will indicate precisely how to gradually reduce the dose.
+When stopping the administration, the symptoms that led to the taking of the medication may reappear, as well as changes in mood, anxiety, or insomnia, restlessness, among others, so your doctor will indicate precisely how to gradually decrease the dose.

-It is essential to avoid abrupt discontinuation of lormetazepam and follow a gradual reduction of the dose.
+It is essential to avoid the sudden suspension of lormetazepam and to follow a gradual reduction of the dose.

 Amnesia

-Benzodiazepines, including Lormetazepam Teva, may induce amnesia (memory alteration).
-This occurs more frequently several hours after administration of the medication, so patients should ensure they sleep uninterrupted for 7-8 hours after taking the tablet.
+Benzodiazepines, including Lormetazepam Teva, may induce amnesia (memory impairment).
+This occurs more frequently several hours after administration of the medication, so to minimize the associated risk, patients should ensure they sleep uninterrupted for 7-8 hours after taking the tablet.

 Psychiatric and paradoxical reactions

-In the treatment with benzodiazepines, including Lormetazepam Teva, pre-existing depressions may reappear or worsen, and may also unmask suicidal tendencies in depressed patients, which should be monitored in these patients.
+In treatment with benzodiazepines, including Lormetazepam Teva, pre-existing depressions may reappear or worsen.
+Additionally, they may unmask the suicidal tendencies of depressive patients, which should be monitored in these patients.

 The medication should be discontinued if these reactions appear.